Intro-Sci-Comp-UIowa/biol-6298-sheikhsofia/output/README.md

 ### Phylogenetic trees

-Trees are constructed in MrBayes version pre-3.2.7 using the Gblocks alignment as input.
-The follow commands are used in the command-line interface to set the substitution model (Nst), and gamma distribution model with invariant positions:
+Trees are constructed in MrBayes version pre-3.2.7 using the Gblocks alignment in nexus format as input.
+The follow commands are used in the command-line interface to set the substitution model (Nst), and gamma distribution model with invariant positions (Invgamma) parameters:

 ```sh